Claim-Academy/drills-1-3/README.md

 1. Back in `app/lib.js`, write a new function called `assignOccupation`.
 It should take in a `person` object and a `string` representing an occupation.
 It should add a new property to the `person` object called `occupation` and set it to the `string` that was passed in.
 Use the **spread operator** to avoid mutating the original `person` object.

-1. Export this function as a **default export (ESM)**.
+1. Export this function.
 Import it into `app/index.js` and invoke it with the `person` object you created in step 1 and a string representing your occupation.
 Log the result to the console.

 ---